Cambodia Itinerary: The best route through Cambodia in just 2 weeks

 Where to start the best route through Cambodia

-The good news is that the best route through Cambodia in just 2 weeks could not be any more flexible and adjustable.
+The good news is that this itinerary for Cambodia could not be any more flexible and adjustable.
 You can basically start your journey from anywhere in the country.
 The most common option is starting in the capital of Cambodia, Phnom Penh.
 Phnom Penh can easily be reached by plane from other countries in Asia or by bus from Vietnam, Laos and Thailand.
+You can also take the bus from Saigon in Vietnam or from Laos.

 This route will therefore start in Phnom Penh and continue its way through the country.
 Please note, that you can simply switch the starting point and make the best route through Cambodia fit into your plans.
-It´s as easy as it sounds and you will for sure not miss out on any highlight.
+It’s as easy as it sounds and you will for sure not miss out on any highlight.

 Day 1-3 on the route through Cambodia: Phnom Penh